day8/re-com/scripts/add-at-macro/README.md

 ### Prerequisites

-This project uses [lein exec](https://github.com/kumarshantanu/lein-exec) which might need to be pre-installed.
+This project uses [babashka](https://github.com/babashka/babashka) which will need to be pre-installed.
 To install, follow the directions in the README.md found in the project's GitHub repository.

 ### To Run This Script